Top Tips and Timeline for Jogging or Running after Breast Surgery – Taking Your New Breast Implants for a run

 Bed rest is recommended for the initial two days after completion of the procedure.
 You should have someone to assist you with day-to-day activities during this period.

 You may be able to move around the house a little bit after the third day but do not attempt too much at once.
-Performing gentler movements may also help you to increase your blood circulation that can lead to faster recovery.
+Performing gentle movements may also help you increase your blood circulation which can lead to faster recovery.

 Up to Two Weeks